 Today is a free day to relax after the treks, further explore the historical city of Cuzco, and take part in someoptional activities around the city.

 Today we will leave Cuzco and head through the highlands of Peru to the town of Puno, on the shores of Lake Titicaca.
-We will have an included visit to the Inca site of Tipón en route.
 In Puno we will stay in a local hotel.
 Estimated Drive Time - 6-7 hours(please note that all drive times given here are the approximate number of hours that the truck will be in motion only, and does not include any time taken for coffee or lunch stops, border crossings, photo stops, activities en route, comfort breaks, shopping stops, toilet stops, etc. The times given are approximate estimates only and whilst given with the best of intentions, the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, and many other factors - flexibility is essential on any overland trip!).